sjonany/AMATH563-public/README.md

-# AMATH563-public
+# AMATH 563
-AMATH 563 Sp 2020 with Nathan Kutz
+Codes and writups for AMATH 563 Sp 2020 with Nathan Kutz